Spierek/AMAZE-Live-Audio-Workshop/README.md

 - http://vvvv.org/documentation/osc - VVVV documentation for the OSC protocol
 - https://github.com/heaversm/unity-osc-receiver - OSC to Unity implementation in this project is based off this one, look it up if you prefer JS instead of C#
 - https://github.com/jorgegarcia/UnityOSC/ - other OSC to Unity implementation, is also cool

+Contact (feel free to ask about things!):
+- spierek /at/ gmail.com
+- @Spierek on Twitter